RobThePCGuy/Performance-Mod-Guide-For-Valheim/README.md

 [![Donate with PayPal](https://raw.githubusercontent.com/stefan-niedermann/paypal-donate-button/master/paypal-donate-button.png)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N86JXA77CARWE)

 # Performance Mod Guide For Valheim

-### This guide was designed to be as comprehensive as possible.
-That is, it contains data gathered, tested, and tried from various internet sources.
-However, some of this may become obsolete in the future.
-Please let me know if any information needs to be updated or removed.
-I am always open to new ideas.
-I will keep this guide as long as it is necessary.
-[Contact Me](mailto:crazypants010@gmail.com)
+- The goal of this guide is to provide a centralized location with as much comprehensive information as possible, utilizing data collected and tested from various internet sources.
+However, due to the possibility of certain information becoming outdated in the future, please inform me of any necessary updates or removals.
+I welcome new ideas and will maintain this guide as long as it remains relevant. **[Contact Me](mailto:crazypants010@gmail.com)**

-### It is divided into sections.
-You are not required to complete all of the sections; only those that you believe are required.
-When I reinstall a game after a break, I still start from the beginning.
-There are both easy and difficult steps.
-My advice is to read it all the way through first, so you know what you're getting yourself into!
+- My guide is segmented into different sections, and it is not mandatory to complete all of them - only those that you deem necessary.
+After a hiatus, I personally start from the beginning and run the whole thing.
+Included here will be both easy and challenging steps, so I suggest reading through it in its entirety first to gain a full understanding of what you're undertaking.

-### If you are the type looking for meaning, I recommend visiting [Rob’s Bible](https://github.com/ZeroOneZero/robs-bible).
+*For those seeking meaning, I suggest visiting* **[Rob’s Bible](https://github.com/ZeroOneZero/robs-bible).**

 ![Caution](https://github.com/ZeroOneZero/Valheim-Modding-and-Performance/blob/main/images/image2.jpeg?raw=true)